tkuch/GroupGitExcercise/README.md

 # GroupGitExercise

 This repo is a group exercise for COSC499.
-We start with a list of integers and each develope a sorting feature for it.
+We start with a list of integers and each develope a sorting feature for it based on sorting algorithms.

+##Quicksort
+To run the quicksort on the list simply call `quickSort(quick, 0, n-1)` where n-1 is the last element of the list.

 ## Unit Testing in Python
 [Check the official documentation here](https://docs.python.org/3/library/unittest.html)